WSU-4110/Quotidiant-App/README.md

 <br>The application code is contained in the quotidiant_app directory

 # Getting Started
-<br>These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See INSTALLATION.md for further install instructions.

 # Authors
-<br>Zach Weaver
+Zach Weaver
 <br>Matthew Pesci
 <br>Rivan Adib
 <br>Kamren Deddeh